gbiele/Stan_MPI_Threading/README.md

 | 16 shards, MPI | 0.28 | 0.50 |  0.53 |  0.52 |
 | 16 shards, Threading | 0.29 | 0.42 | 0.45 | 0.47 |

-So we are clearly wasting energy when we try to get results faster.
+Getting results faster uses more total processor time and thus consumes more energy.

 ### Conclusion

 As expected, MPI is faster than threading, but the advantage gets smaller if one can use many cores.
-If one is on a budget with processor times (or if one just ants to save energy) it makes sense to use MPI only for models that would otherwise just be to slow.
+If one is on a budget with processor time (or if one just wants to save energy) it makes sense to use MPI only for models that would otherwise just be to slow.

-**These were obtained for a beta binomial regression with few efficiency gains through vectorization in Stan.
+**These results were obtained for a beta-binomial regression with few efficiency gains through vectorization in Stan.
 The results can be much different for other models like linear regression**.

 [^footnote]: Averaged over 5 runs of a model for the baisc model and over 10 runs for the MPI and threading analyses.